Themes in A Song of Ice and Fire: Faith of the Seven

-The Faith of the Seven, often called simply "The Faith", is the predominant religion of Westeros.
+The Faith of the Seven, often called simply "The Faith", is the predominant religion of the South of Westeros.
 Martin based the Faith on the medieval Roman Catholicism and the Christian doctrine of the Trinity.
 The Seven describe the seven aspects of one god, consisting of the Father, Mother, Maiden, Crone, Smith, Warrior, and Stranger (resembling Christianity's Father, Son, and Holy Spirit).
 According to Martin, the Mother, Maiden, and Crone were inspired by mystic views of womanhood, while the Father, Smith, and Warrior as traditional Christian masculine elements were added later.
 The Stranger, neither male nor female, represents mystery and death.
 The Mother is invoked for healthy childbirth, the Warrior for strength in battle, etc. The symbol of the Faith is a septagram (continuously drawn seven-pointed star).

 Many of the objects and titles of the Faith draw their names from the Latin septem: a temple or edifice of the faith is called a sept; and a priest of the Seven is called a septon (male) or septa (female).
 The Faith's hierarchy is also drawn from Catholicism.
 The Faith also has monks and nuns of various orders, of whom the Silent Sisters are the most prominent.
 In the fictional backstory, the Andals introduced the Faith of the Seven during their invasion of Westeros.